Governance Commitment in Action

 - Board Self-Evaluation Process.
 Each year, the Board evaluates its performance against criteria that it has determined are important to its success.
 One or more of the following topics may be considered during such evaluations: financial oversight, succession planning, executive compensation, strategic planning, corporate governance, ethics and compliance and Board structure and role.
 The Board then considers the results of the evaluation and identifies steps to enhance its performance.

 - Board Committee Evaluations.
 Self-evaluations of the Board’s committees are also conducted annually.
-The results of these evaluations are reviewed with the Board, and further enhancements are agreed for each committee.
+The results of these evaluations are reviewed with each committee, and further enhancements are agreed for each committee.

 - Individual Director Evaluations.
 Complementing the Board and committee self-evaluations, the Board has also developed an individual director evaluation process to be used every three years.
 Using director effectiveness criteria selected by the Board following a review of external best practices, directors evaluate their peers and the resulting feedback is shared with individual directors by an external facilitator.
 This process, which the Board most recently conducted in 2016, enables the directors to provide valuable feedback to one another and identifies areas of strength and areas of focus for enhanced effectiveness.

 - Ongoing Director Education.
-Periodically, Colgate’s directors participate in Colgate-specific director education programs.
-These sessions are led by expert external faculty with relevant governance, legal and business experience.
-In addition, outside experts periodically present to the Board on various subjects.
-During 2016, such subjects included recent corporate governance developments, executive compensation trends, cybersecurity and emerging accounting policies.
+Outside experts periodically present to the Board on various subjects.
+During 2017, such subjects included executive compensation trends, cybersecurity and tax policy.
 From time to time, Colgate’s directors also visit Colgate operations around the world, deepening their understanding of Colgate’s business.